-In a preemptive measure to protect visitors, staff and volunteers from the spread of the novel virus COVID-19 (Coronavirus), the SEE Science Center has temporarily closed to the public and suspended all public and field trip programming.
-To date, SEE has not had any reported cases of infection on its premises.
+To protect visitors, staff and volunteers from the spread of the novel virus COVID-19 (Coronavirus), the SEE Science Center has temporarily closed to the public and suspended all public and field trip programming.

 Given the evolving nature of COVID-19, we will carefully monitor and evaluate the situation in the weeks ahead.
 Please check our website and social media channels for updates, resources and activity ideas.

 We appreciate your support and look forward to reopening when it is safe for the public, staff, and volunteers.

 Our colleagues at the Providence Children’s Museum, Boston Children’s Museum, Montshire Museum of Science, Children’s Museum of Easton, and many other great institutions have started pulling together age-appropriate resources for children and families for support during this time, and we are pleased to pass these along.